VSVisaSignalOfficial filing intelligence

 Plain-language read

-Dancers Workshop has submitted one PERM application for the role of Professional Dancer, Teacher and Development Assistant, located in Jackson, WY, with a reported median salary of $62,462 per year.
-However, it's important to note that the application was denied.
-The employer has not filed any Labor Condition Applications (LCA), which are essential for H-1B visa petitions.
-Remember, LCA certification does not guarantee USCIS approval for H-1B petitions, and PERM certification does not equate to green card approval.
-Always consult with a qualified professional for specific immigration guidance.
+Dancers Workshop has submitted one PERM application for the role of Professional Dancer, Teacher and Development Assistant in Jackson, WY, with a reported median salary of $62,462.
+However, it is important to note that the application faced a denial status.
+The employer has not filed any Labor Condition Applications (LCA) for this role.
+As a reminder, PERM certification does not guarantee green card approval, and LCA certification is not equivalent to USCIS H-1B petition approval.
+Always consult a qualified professional for specific immigration inquiries, as this information is not legal advice.

 Sources